-The use of Trusts for income splitting are requiring more sophisticated tax panning since the introduction of recent legislation such as the TOSI (tax on split income), also known as the “kiddie tax” rules.
-However, a Trust can still be effective to fund the next generation and move income to even minor children.
+The use of Trusts for income splitting are requiring more sophisticated tax planning since the introduction of recent legislation such as the TOSI (tax on split income), also known as the “kiddie tax” rules.
+However, a Trust can still be effective to fund the next generation and move income, even minor children.

 The Canadian income tax system for individuals is based on a progressive rate of tax.
 Lower income earning individuals pay a lower rate of tax in comparison to higher income earning individuals.
 The shift of income earned by a higher earning individual within a family unit to a lower income earning individual would allow for significant tax advantages and has been heavily legislated against within the tax act.
 However, the use of a Trust to achieve this result can still be accomplished.